Srkuleo/fitness_app/README.md

 # NoteSet - my own app for tracking fitness results

 Making this app with an idea to use it in the gym instead of a notebook.
 Still WIP, plan to finish it soon.
+Developing with intent to only use the app on a mobile device, so desktop responsiveness is not my priority (still doing something to make it look bearable).

 ## Future updates and plans: